hydrusnetwork/hydrus/docs/developer_api.md

 If you select 6, you have to include a `canvas_type`, which is:

-*   0 - Media viewer
+*   0 - Media Viewer (the normal viewer in hydrus that is its own window)
-*   1 - Preview viewer
+*   1 - Preview Viewer (the box in the bottom-left corner of the Main GUI window)
+*   4 - Client API Viewer (something to represent your own access, if you wish)

 Response:
 :   200 and no content.